/Student project: Optically Connected HPC and DC - Transmission System Simulations

 We are looking for an R&D Engineer with a solid background in thin-film vacuum deposition, with a deep understanding of processing techniques such as physical vapor deposition and atomic/molecular layer deposition.

-Litho R&D Engineer for D2W Bonding
+R&D Engineer for Advanced Metallization

 Vacatures